onflow/cadence/docs/language/operators.md

 The conditional downcasting operator `as?` can be used to dynamically type cast a value to a type.
 The operator returns an optional.
-If the value has a run-time type that is a subtype of the given type that should be casted to, the operator returns the value as the given type, otherwise the result is `nil`.
+If the value has a run-time type that is a subtype of the target type the operator returns the value as the target type, otherwise the result is `nil`.

 The cast is performed at run-time, i.e. when the program is executed,